 If you know me or my series, you know I am a hardcore World of Warcraft fan.
 I spent a lot of time on this game as a teen—so much so that I often neglected to care for the main character in my video game: myself!
 Yikes, again.

 Inactivity was the root cause of weight gain for me.
-There were other environmental factors, but I’d say this was the main contributor.
+There were other environmental factors, but I’d conclude that this was the main contributor.
 Coupled with poor nutrition, I wasn’t treating my IRL body with any respect—meanwhile, my in-game character was buff asf!
 There was a massive imbalance between my worlds.

 As much as I was enjoying adventuring virtually in Azeroth, I wasn’t actually getting up and moving around, stretching, or performing exercise unless it was going to the kitchen for a snack.
 This went on for quite some time until I was 16.
 Then, I noticed I had been sizing up in pants on a regular basis.